mostafa07/ABND-Proj2-Volleyball-Scoring/README.md

 # ABND-Proj2-VolleyBall-Scoring

-The second project in the Android Basics nanodegree by Google and Udacity.
+The second project in the Android Basics nanodegree by Google and Udacity: "**Score Kepper App**".
 It is an application on the learnt concepts of binding the layout and java code in the second course "User Input".

 ***